 Monterey County does not yet have a formal bicycle coalition.
 Bicycling Monterey serves as a local bike information hub and supports bike advocacy through a variety of projects.
-Additional bike community leaders are in Bicycle Shops, Services, Clubs, and Other Resources.
+Additional bike community leaders are on Bicycling Monterey’s main resources/bike community page.

 The Bicycling Monterey site and projects were honored with a Transportation Excellence Award by the Transportation Agency for Monterey County, and were also honored by the Alliance for Biking and Walking.

 Please consider joining others in this grassroots effort by helping in one or more ways.